1- Devi

 Based on the blue across my floor, I’m assuming it’s the second image.

-I take full advantage of the second perk of living above the liquor store and draw a sip straight from a bedside bottle of glees, a heady combination of Earth liquor and fermented Fallow the Thur brought with them.
-I’m all out of rapi-doses, so the quickest way to kill a hangover is to stay drunk.
+I take full advantage of the second perk of living above the liquor store and draw a sip straight from a bedside bottle of glees, a heady combination of Earth liquor and fermented fallow the Thur brought with them.
+According to the rumors about how things used to be, our drinks are more potent because of the fallow which is good because I’m all out of rapi-doses, so the quickest way to kill a hangover is to stay drunk.

 If Ry hadn’t paid for my enrollment at the Institute, who knows what I would be in a few short years?

 The pulse behind my eye tugs at me.
-“Shit,” I gasp, hopping over the cold tile floors toward the bathroom.
 We’re headed into the frost, and I’m not wearing nearly enough to chase that bitter chill, though another swig from the bottle helps.
-I leave it on the floor outside the bathroom, telling myself I’ll scrounge up a rapi-dose from one of the lockers at work.
+I leave it on the floor outside the bathroom, telling myself I’ll scrounge up a rapi-dose from Sass at work.

 Hot water slams against the back tiles, steaming the entire room in moments.
-The third perk of being the only person who lives above the liquor store… my water is _always_ hot.
-There’s plenty of tech that sustains infinite heat, but middlings certainly can’t afford it.
+The third perk of being the only person who lives above the liquor store… my water is always hot.
+There’s tech that sustains infinite heat, but middlings certainly can’t afford it and Thur certainly never offered to install it.

 I turn the light off, allowing the darkness to flood around me as I enter the shower.
 The water sears my stomach, but I don’t flinch.
 If anything, it’s soothing.